 Once you’ve read up on different personality types, you can use a wealth of call recordings to go back and identify which prospect was which personality type.
 How did they respond to certain questions or statements?
 What were their concerns or pain points?
 You’ll likely start to notice patterns.

 For this to work, you need to have a great call recording library that makes it easy to scan through your existing calls.
-With tl;dv, you can search by keyword and even make clips and highlight reels of each personality type so that you can share it with your colleagues during training or even onboarding to ease their growth and help them identify the way to approach new personality types straight away.
+With tl;dv, you can search by keyword and even make clips and highlight reels of each personality type so that you can share it with your colleagues during sales training or even onboarding to ease their growth and help them identify the way to approach new personality types straight away.

 As well as the tons of other benefits that tl;dv offers for sales pitches, it can be used to study and monitor your prospects’ behavior over time so that you can take advantage of it during your next live pitch.